RedisLabs/redislabs-docs/content/rs/administering/access-control/user-roles.md

 ### Database Access Controls

-ACLs allow you to control what level of access each user has in Redis.
-With ACLs, you can specify which commands specific users can execute and which keys they can access.
+Redis ACLs allow you to control what level of access each role and user have in Redis.
+With Redis ACLs, you can specify which commands specific roles and users can execute and which keys they can access.
 This allows for much better security practices: you can restrict any given user’s access to the least level of privilege needed.

 {{% note %}}
 There are several important differences with Redis Enterprise you should be aware of:

 1. The ACL subcommands LOAD, SAVE, SETUSER, DELUSER, GENPASS and LOG are blocked
 2. The MULTI, EXEC, DISCARD commands are always allowed, but ACLs are enforced within a transaction
+3. Active-Active databases cannot assign ACLs on creation.
+{{% /note %}}

+{{% note %}}
+Using ACL for keys restriction can conflict when performing multi-key commands on multi-slot key.
-3. When you run multi-key commands on multi-slot keys, the return value is `failure` but the command runs on the keys that are allowed.
+When you run multi-key commands on multi-slot keys, the return value is `failure` but the command runs on the keys that are allowed.
-4. Active-Active cannot assign ACLs on creation.
+Per database, it is possible to configure whether multi-key commands on multi-slot key are allowed or not using:
+`rladmin tune db db:id mkms <enabled/disabled>`
+Additional multi-keys commands restrictions such as when using OSS Cluster mode or in Active-Active databases will apply even when the `mkms` setting is enabled.
 {{% /note %}}

 #### Redis ACL command syntax